pangtodd/BikeFreq/README.md

 ## Setup/Installation Requirements

 * you can view the website [here] (tbd) or you can cut and paste this into your browser: tbd
-* If you want see the code/files on your local machine, follow the steps below:
+* If you want see the code/files on your local machine:
-* If you don't have git installed on your machine, follow these [instructions.](https://www.learnhowtoprogram.com/introduction-to-programming/getting-started-with-intro-to-programming/git-and-github)
 * via your terminal, navigate to the directory you want to store my files in.
 * clone my git hub directory by typing or cutting pasting: "git clone https://github.com/pangtodd/bikefreq.git" into your terminal
 * open files in browswer or code editor of your choice.